How To Tell If Your Home Has Hard Water & How to Deal With It

 Do You Have Temporary or Permanent Hard Water?

 If your water consists of low amounts of calcium and other elements, then the water is most likely temporary hardness.
-However, if it consists of those elements in a higher content, then it’s permanent hard water.
+However, if it consists of those elements in higher content, then it’s permanent hard water.

 Note: Temporary water hardness is easier to remove than permanent hardness.